nille/laptop/README.md

 # Laptop

-Laptop is a playbook to set up an OS X laptop (for web development).
+This is an ansible playbook to set up a mac workstation to my likings.

-It installs and configures most of the software Siyelo uses on our Macs for web and software development.
+It installs and configures most of the software Nille uses on his mac.

 It can be run multiple times on the same machine safely.
 It installs, upgrades, or skips packages based on what is already installed on the machine.

 ## Requirements

-We've tested it on;
+I've tested it on;

-* OS X Yosemite (~10.10.4)
+* OS X Yosemite
+* macOS Mojave

 ## Installation